Parallel SCSI: Termination

 Parallel SCSI buses must always be terminated at both ends to ensure reliable operation.
 Without termination, data transitions reflect back from the ends of the bus causing pulse distortion and potential data loss.

 A positive DC termination voltage is provided by one or more devices on the bus, typically the host adapter.
 This positive voltage is called TERMPOWER and is usually around +4.3 volts.
 TERMPOWER is normally generated by a diode connection to +5.0 volts.
 This is called a diode-OR circuit, designed to prevent backflow of current to the supplying device.
 A device that supplies TERMPOWER must be able to provide up to 900 mA on a single-ended bus, or 600 mA on a differential bus.

 Termination can be passive or active.
 With passive termination each signal line is terminated by two resistors, 220 Ω to TERMPOWER and 330 Ω to ground.
 Active termination uses a small voltage regulator which provides a +2.85 V supply.
 Each signal line is then terminated by a 110 Ω resistor to this supply.
 Active termination provides a better impedance match than passive termination because most flat ribbon cables have a characteristic impedance of approximately 110 Ω. Forced perfect termination (FPT) is similar to active termination, but with added diode clamp circuits which absorb any residual voltage overshoot or undershoot.

-In current practice most parallel SCSI buses are LVD (low-voltage differential) and so require external, active termination.
+In current practice most parallel SCSI buses are LVD and so require external, active termination.
 The usual termination circuit consists of a +2.85 V linear regulator and commercially available SCSI resistor network devices (not individual resistors).

 Terminators must be matched to the type of SCSI bus.
 Using an SE (single-ended) terminator on an LVD bus causes the bus to drop back to SE speeds, even if all other devices and cables are capable of LVD operation – the same effect any other SE device has.
 Passive terminators may cause Ultra speed communication to be unreliable.

 Generally, and reflecting the order in which each type of terminator was introduced, unmarked terminators are passive, those marked only active are SE, and only those marked LVD (or SE/LVD) will correctly terminate an LVD bus and allow it to operate at full LVD speeds.

-Some early disk drives included internal terminators, but most modern disk-drives do not provide termination and termination must be provided externally.
+Some early disk drives included internal terminators, but most modern disk drives do not provide termination and termination must be provided externally.

 There is a special case in SCSI systems that have mixed 8-bit and 16-bit devices where high-byte termination may be required.